Welcome to OneIPM

 Both filters highlight with a yellow background as an indicator the view is currently being filtered and may not be showing all tasks.

 There are a few ways in which you can create a task.

-When on the Project Board, you can select the Create Task button at the top (default will be the first active state in the project’s workflow).
+When on the Project Board, you can select the "+ New Task" button at the top (default will be the first active state in the project’s workflow).

 Or you can select one of the plus (+) buttons at the top of each state column.